Estrella del Valle

 Estrella del Valle is a Mexican poet.
-She was born in Córdoba, Veracruz, in 1971 and studied creative writing at the Writer's General Society of Mexico (Sociedad General de Escritores de México, SOGEM).
+She was born in Córdoba, Veracruz on 7 September 1971.
+She studied pedagogy.
+She studied creative writing at the Writer's General Society of Mexico (Sociedad General de Escritores de México, SOGEM).

 In 2000, she won the Ephraim Huerta National Prize of Poetry for Fábula para los cuervos.
 Her poems have appeared in the anthology Generación del 2000, Literatura Mexicana hacia el Tercer Milenio.

-She lives in Los Angeles, California, United States.
+She currently lives in Los Angeles, California, United States.